-Founded in 1953 and now with nearly 4,500 physicians and other healthcare professionals, primarily neurologists and physiatrists, the AANEM is the largest organization worldwide dedicated solely to the scientifically based advancement of NM medicine.
-The primary goal of the AANEM is to increase the quality of patient care, specifically for those patients with disorders of the peripheral nervous systems, the NM junction, and skeletal muscle by contributing to steady improvement in the methods of diagnosing and treating patients with disorders of muscle and nerve.
-This goal is accomplished through programs in education, research, and quality standards.
+Founded in 1953 and currently numbering over 5,000 physicians, primarily neurologists and physiatrists, the AANEM is the largest organization worldwide dedicated solely to the scientifically based advancement of NM medicine.
+The primary goal of the AANEM is to increase the quality of patient care, specifically for those patients with disorders of the central and peripheral nervous systems, the NM junction, and skeletal muscle by contributing to steady improvement in the methods of diagnosing and treating patients with disorders of muscle and nerve.
+This goal is accomplished through programs in education, research, and quality assurance.

 The AANEM publishes a wide range of educational material and sponsors annual didactic programs, symposia, courses, and workshops.
-The AANEM informs its members about both basic and clinical research activities in EDX medicine and NM diseases through its annual meeting sessions, the journal Muscle & Nerve, online learning, and a variety of educational material.
+The AANEM informs its members about both basic and clinical research activities in EDX medicine and NM diseases through its annual meeting sessions, the journal Muscle & Nerve, CD-ROMs, monographs, case reports, and other educational material.
 In so doing, the AANEM fosters the conduct of and enhances the quality of this research.
-The AANEM also offers EDX and NM Training Program Self-Assessment Examinations annually.
+The AANEM also offers EDX and NM Self-Assessment Examinations Training Program annually.
 These examinations are educational tools which are often used by training programs for their residents, fellows, and faculty members.
-The examinations and other self assessments offered by the AANEM create an opportunity for individuals to assess their knowledge of EDX or NM medicine and encourage lifelong learning.
+The examinations offer an opportunity for individuals to assess their knowledge of EDX or NM medicine.

-The ABEM is the only credentialing body that focuses exclusively on EDX medicine.
+The ABEM is an independent credentialing body in EDX medicine.
+Although it is organized and operated as a committee of the AANEM, it is completely autonomous for purposes of credentialing criteria and procedures.
 The ABEM's goal is to enhance the quality of patient care through a voluntary certification process and thereby serve the public interest.
 The ABEM holds an annual examination through which candidates are able to assess their level of competence.

-The ABEM operates a Maintenance of Certification Program to provide a mechanism for ABEM diplomates to demonstrate their continuing education in EDX medicine as they keep up-to-date with this medical specialty.
+The ABEM operates a Maintenance of Certification Program to provide a mechanism for ABEM Diplomates to demonstrate their continuing education in EDX medicine as they keep up-to-date with this medical specialty.
 Diplomates are expected to demonstrate current medical knowledge and clinical problem-solving skills in periodic recertification examinations.
 Certification is limited to 10 years.
 The first time-limited certificates were issued in 1994.